0install/docs/docs/details/virtual-machines.md

 4. Because Zero Install packages are named by their digest, there are no problems with sharing a single cache between different architectures (whether virtual machines or physical machines with a network file-system).
 Packages that can be shared will be shared automatically, packages that can't will co-exist peacefully.

+!!! warning
-Warning: Older versions of the VirtualBox guest additions have problems with symlinks in shared folders.
+    Older versions of the VirtualBox guest additions have problems with symlinks in shared folders.
 If you allow guests to write to a shared cache on the host, you may get the error `Incorrect manifest -- archive is corrupted`, even though the archive is actually OK.
 Guest additions 4.0.4 is known to not work.
 Version 4.2.0 seems fine.

 ## Vagrant